To drive a hackney carriage or private hire vehicle you need to have a taxi driver's licence.

 The theory test is made up of 80 questions split into five sections.
 You need to correctly answer at least 12 questions in each section to pass the test.
 Most of the questions are multiple choice where you need to choose the correct the answer from the four possible ones provided.

-Before attending your test we recommend you prepare by reading the documents below:
+Before attending your test you should prepare by reading the following documents:

 Attending your test